worka-ai/anvil/docs/10-developer-guide-architecture.md

 3.  **Durability through Redundancy:** Data durability is achieved via Reed-Solomon erasure coding, which provides a much higher level of durability for the same storage overhead compared to simple replication.

 4.  **Performance-First:** We prioritize performance by using modern, efficient technologies.
 This includes zero-copy I/O where possible, a fully asynchronous Rust codebase built on Tokio, and a high-performance QUIC-based network protocol.

-5.  **Extensibility:** The system is designed to be a foundation for more than just storage.
-The concept of "Compute Capabilities" is a first-class citizen, paving the way for a unified data and compute fabric.

 ### 10.2.
 Core Technologies